Qiskit/qiskit-ibm-runtime/docs/migrate/migrate-guide.rst

 Code migration examples
 --------------------------------------------

-The following sections have more information We have identified key patterns of behavior and use cases with code examples to help you migrate code to use the Qiskit Runtime Primitives.
+The following sections describe key patterns of behavior and use cases with code examples to help you migrate code to use the Qiskit Runtime Primitives.

-The Qiskit Runtime Primitives implement the reference ``Sampler`` and ``Estimator`` interface found in `qiskit.primitives <https://qiskit.org/documentation/apidoc/primitives.html>`_ .
-This interface allows to switch between primitive implementations with minimal code changes.
+The Qiskit Runtime Primitives implement the reference ``Sampler`` and ``Estimator`` interface found in `qiskit.primitives <https://qiskit.org/documentation/apidoc/primitives.html>`_.
+This interface lets you switch between primitive implementations with minimal code changes.
 Different primitive implementations can be found in the ``qiskit``, ``qiskit_aer``, and ``qiskit_ibm_runtime`` library.

 Each implementation serves a specific purpose.
-The primitives in ``qiskit`` can perform local statevector simulations, useful for quick prototyping of algorithms.
+The primitives in ``qiskit`` can perform local statevector simulations, useful to quickly prototye algorithms.
 The primitives in ``qiskit_aer`` give access to the local Aer simulators, for tasks such as noisy simulation.
-And the primitives in ``qiskit_ibm_runtime`` provide access to the Qiskit Runtime service, as well as features such as built-in circuit optimization and error mitigation support.
+Finally, the primitives in ``qiskit_ibm_runtime`` provide access to the Qiskit Runtime service, as well as features such as built-in circuit optimization and error mitigation support.

 .. attention::